Julian Assange Denied Permission to Appeal by UK's Top Court

 The court said it refused because the case “didn’t raise an arguable point of law.”

-Assange's defense may still seek to take his case to the European Court of Human Rights or challenge the original judge's other findings.
+Monday's news narrows Assange's options, but his defense team may still seek to take his case to the European Court of Human Rights.
+Nick Vamos, the former head of extradition at the Crown Prosecution Service, said Assange’s lawyers can also seek to challenge other points that he had lost in the original district court decision.

-A spokesperson didn't immediately comment Monday on his legal team's next steps.
+Barry Pollack, Assange's U.S.-based lawyer, said Monday that it was “extremely disappointing” that Britain's Supreme Court is unwilling to hear the appeal.

+“Mr. Assange will continue the legal process fighting his extradition to the United States to face criminal charges for publishing truthful and newsworthy information,” he said.

 American prosecutors say Assange unlawfully helped U.S. Army intelligence analyst Chelsea Manning steal classified diplomatic cables and military files that WikiLeaks later published, putting lives at risk.

+If convicted, Assange's lawyers say he could face up to 175 years in jail in the U.S., though American authorities have said the sentence was likely to be much lower than that.

-Assange, 50, has been held at the high-security Belmarsh Prison in London since 2019, when he was arrested for skipping bail during a separate legal battle.
-Before that, he spent seven years inside Ecuadorian Embassy in London to avoid extradition to Sweden to face allegations of rape and sexual assault.
+Assange has been held at Britain's high-security Belmarsh Prison in London since 2019, when he was arrested for skipping bail during a separate legal battle.
+Before that, he spent seven years inside the Ecuadorian Embassy in London to avoid extradition to Sweden to face allegations of rape and sexual assault.

 Sweden dropped the sex crimes investigations in November 2019 because so much time had elapsed.